marshs2/api-water/README.md

 # api-water

-It uses pm2 for node app start,watch and other feautures
+It uses pm2 for starting node app.

-To start app use following command
+To start app go to scripts folder and type the following command
 ---------------

-Development

-nvm install --lts
-pm2 start ecosystem.config.js

-Production

-nvm install --lts
-pm2 start ecosystem.config.js --env production.
+sudo sh start-node-dev.sh
+sudo sh start-node-prod.sh

-Path to all pm2 logs
+Aws Path to all pm2 logs
 ---------------
 /home/ec2-user/.pm2/logs